-There are a whole host of ways to pressurize gas from atmospheric pressure to a whole range of low, medium, high and ultra-high pressures.
+There are many ways to pressurize gas from atmospheric pressure to a range of low, medium, high and ultra-high pressures.
 As a result of varying demands to compress the gas, whether it be air or another gas – a number of compressor designs have emerged to suit each application perfectly.